Biden to tell Xi that China must play by the rules - senior U.S. official

 In a call with Blinken on Saturday, senior Chinese diplomat Wang Yi warned Washington against sending the wrong signals to Taiwan pro-independence forces.

-Republican Senator Bill Hagerty, who served as ambassador to Japan under Trump, said Biden needed to show a firm hand with Xi.
+Republican Senator Bill Hagerty, who served as ambassador to Japan under former President Donald Trump, said Biden needed to show a firm hand with Xi.

 "This is President Biden's opportunity to show steel, show strength on America's side, to make it clear that we are going to stand by our allies and that we will not endorse or condone the malign behavior that China has engaged in," he said.

-(Reporting by Michael Martina, David Brunnstrom, Andrea Shalal and Alexandra Alper; Editing by Heather Timmons and Michael Perry)
+(Reporting by Michael Martina, David Brunnstrom, Andrea Shalal and Alexandra Alper; Editing by Heather Timmons, Michael Perry and Mark Heinrich)

 ((michael.martina@thomsonreuters.com;))